HuntsmanCancerInstitute/hci-bio-repository/Readme.md

 This is a comprehensive application for cataloging, managing, processing, and uploading GNomEx projects.
 All functions revolve around a local Catalog database file.

-- `process_analysis_project.pl`

-Script for processing GNomEx Analysis project folders.
-Identifies most common bioinformatic file types, classifies them, and collects file size, date stamp, and MD5 checksum attributes, and writes these to a project `MANIFEST.csv` file.
-Optionally gzip compress large text files or archive into a single bulk Zip archive for data storage efficiency.

-- `process_request_project.pl`
+- `process_project.pl`

-Script for processing GNomEx Experiment Request project folders.
-Collects essential sequencing metadata from Fastq files, including sample ID, platform, lane, paired-end status, and MD5 checksum.
-Metadata is written to a `MANIFEST.csv` file.
+General unified script for processing both GNomEx Experiment Request and Analysis projects in the repository.
+Writes a unified structure project `MANIFEST.csv` file with the metadata of the files, including file type, size, date stamp, MD5 checksum, and sequencing information (for Fastq files only).
+Writes zip archive and remove file list files in parent directory and hidden from the GNomEx web application.

 - `upload_repo_projects.pl`